mothugget/geopoints/README.md

 5. Run `npm run dev` and open your browser pointing to `http://localhost:3000/welcome`.

-6. Click on the `Getting Started` button and login.
+6. Click on the `Get started` button and login.

 7. Accept your browser's request to track your location and change your system preferences if neccesary.